You want control over your business… You want predictable sales growth.

-- The first step to implementing this is to focus on redesigning your core sales funnel webpages (the blog comes second)
+- The first step to implementing this is to focus on redesigning your core sales funnel webpages (the blog comes second).

 - When moving on to apply the rule to your blog, start with macro-wins that apply across the entire blog design (i.e. a free report or course offer widget).

 - There are some pitfalls to watch out for.
-It’s easy to take this idea to an extreme and hurt your conversion rates, which it why I recommend an iterative, balanced approach that will help you grow steadily over time.
+It’s easy to take this idea to an extreme and hurt your conversion rates, which is why I recommend an iterative, balanced approach that will help you grow steadily over time.

 This “mental strategy” might be a lot to think about, so here’s a quick win along the same lines…

 In one case example that Derek wrote about on the DIY Themes blog, implementing the feature box on his website resulted in a 51% increase in email sign-ups.

-The Sticky Widget (which is a free WordPress plugin that you can download here) helps to take advantage of the notorious, all-too-common blank white-space on the right side of your blog.
-It does this by letting your email optin call-to-action “follow” the visitor down the page.
-See screenshot below for an example: The way it works is like this:
+The Sticky Widget (which is a free WordPress plugin that you can download here) helps to take advantage of the notorious, all-too-common blank white space on the right side of your blog.
+It does this by letting your email opt-in call-to-action “follow” the visitor down the page.
+See screenshot below for an example:

 - First, install and activate the plugin.